 You can setup template jobs/projects for the different types of work you do and then clone these jobs when you have a real job of the same type.

-Once you’ve started using Tasks for your projects and timesheets you can learn from them over time.
+Once you have started using Tasks for your jobs/projects and timesheets, you can learn from them over time.

 You can analyse data entered against tasks either as hours worked or a budget amount.

-Even if you don’t have a budget or estimate for a task (be it a variation, or something that you are charging at an hourly rate) it’s a good idea to assign the item of work as a task to your project.
+Even if you don’t have a budget or estimate for a task (be it a variation, or something that you are charging at an hourly rate) it is a good idea to assign the item of work as a task to your job/project.
 You can leave the hours and fee value equal to zero.